 Richard B. Pazzalia of Peckville died Monday December 2, 2019 at the Hospice of the Sacred Heart Inpatient Unit.
 He was preceded in death by his wife, the former Orsala Nati.

-To send flowers in memory of Richard B. Pazzalia, please visit our Heartfelt Sympathies Store.
+To plant a memorial tree in honor of Richard B. Pazzalia, please visit our Heartfelt Sympathies Store.

 Born in Peckville, he was the son of the late Thomas and Stella Simoncelli Pazzalia, where he was educated in Blakely schools.